int08h/roughenough/README.md

 Roughtime features not implemented by the server:

 * On-line key rotation.
 The server must be restarted to generate a new delegated key.
-* Multi-request Merkle Tree batching.
-For now each request gets its own response with `PATH` empty and `INDX` zero.
 * The Rougheough server depends on the host's time source to comply with the smeared leap-second requirement of the Roughtime protocol.
 A Roughenough server sourcing time from [Google's public NTP servers](https://developers.google.com/time/) would produce compliant